ChrisRisner/chrisrisner.github.io/about/index.markdown

 ## What do I do for fun?

 When I'm not working on work, I'm working on my own development projects.
-When I actually put the computer away, I spend time with my wife and dog in the Pacific Northwest sailing, hiking, kayaking, and other fun things.
+When I actually put the computer away, I spend time with my dog in the Pacific Northwest boating, eating, and doing other fun things.